sudosammy/knary/README.md

 **Note:** You may need to raise a support ticket to have step #2 and #3 performed by your registrar.

-4. This will take some time to propagate, so go setup your [webhook](https://github.com/sudosammy/knary#supported-webhook-configurations).
+4. This will take some time to propagate, so go setup your [webhook](#supported-webhook-configurations).

 5. Create a `.env` file in the same directory as the knary binary and [configure](https://github.com/sudosammy/knary/tree/master/examples) it as necessary.
 You can also use environment variables to set these configurations.
 Environment variables will take precedence over the `.env` file.

 6. __Optional__ For accepting TLS (HTTPS) connections set the `LETS_ENCRYPT=<email address>` variable and knary will automagically manage wildcard certificates for you.
 Otherwise, you can specify the path to your own certificates with `TLS_CRT=<path>` and `TLS_KEY=<path>`.

-7. Run the binary (probably in `screen`, `tmux`, or similar) and hope for output that looks something like this (`DEBUG` is on):
+7. Run the binary (probably in `screen`, `tmux`, or similar) and hope for output that looks something like this:

 ![knary go-ing](https://github.com/sudosammy/knary/raw/master/screenshots/run.png "knary go-ing")